-Last month, the appellate Court of Illinois decided an interesting case that allows us to review the famous Palsgraf v Long Island Railroad but that involves much more gruesome facts.
+Last month, the appellate Court of Illinois decided an interesting case that allows us to review the famous Palsgraf v Long Island Railroad decision but that involves much more gruesome facts.
 The case is called Zokhrabov v Park and, just like Palsgraf, it involves a train accident.

 One initial question is why would the plaintiff sue the victim of the train accident and not the train company itself.
 The answer is simple: because it will be easier for the plaintiff to show that the victim was negligent.
 In fact, it appears that the train company was not negligent at all.
 So the plaintiff sued the person who was negligent and whose negligence caused her an injury.